This is the Ultimate Guide to Low-Carb Sweeteners. You'll learn which ones to use, and which ones to avoid.

 Try them for yourself to see which one suits you best.
 Much of the choice, like anything, comes down to personal taste.

-No natural sugar health claim or trace mineral, undoes the damage caused by high blood sugars.
+And no trace mineral or trace element that may/may not be in one of these natural sugars undoes the damage caused by chronic high blood sugars.
 The sweeteners I use are natural but without the negative effects of sugar.

-Stevia is the most common sweetener used in low carb and sugar free baking.
-It is been used for centuries from the leaves of the stevia plant and does not raise blood sugars.
+Stevia is one of the most common sweeteners used in low-carb, keto, and sugar-free baking.
+It is been used for centuries and is derived from the leaves of the stevia plant and does not raise blood sugars.

-It is available as drops, powder or granulated.
+PROS: Many consider stevia to be the most natural form of sugar-free sweetener.
+It is available as drops, powder, or granulated.
 It is 300 times sweeter than sugar so only a small amount is needed and is generally blended with something else to ensure you can measure it accurately.

 - Pure stevia is in a powdered form, and similar to the drops, are great when you don/t want to add bulk to a recipe, but are incredibly easy to add too much and you may end up with a bitter recipe as a result.